mnater/Hyphenopoly/docs/Config.md

     "cacheFeatureTests": true
 });
 ````
-It's up to you to comply to the cookie-regulations of your country.
+It's up to you to comply with the the cookie-regulations of your country.

 ## Second Layer
 ### setup (optional)